 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Except as noted by footnote, and subject to community property laws where applicable, we believe based on the information provided to us that the persons and entities named in the table below have sole voting and investment power with respect to all common stock shown as beneficially owned by them
+Except as noted by footnote, and subject to community property laws where applicable, we believe based on the information provided to us that the persons and entities named in the table below have sole voting and investment power with respect to all common stock shown as beneficially owned by them.

 The percentage of beneficial ownership prior to this offering in the table below is based on 8,998,483 shares of common stock deemed to be outstanding as of August 15, 2013, and gives effect to (i) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,229,590 shares of common stock, (ii) the issuance of an aggregate of 403,841 shares of common stock pursuant to the redemption of exchangeable shares of Fate Canada as described in "Description of Capital Stock-Exchangeable Shares in Canadian Subsidiary," but does not give effect to the conversion, as described below, of an aggregate principal amount of \$23.7 million and all accrued but unpaid interest on our 2013 Notes upon the completion of this offering and (iii) our one-for-6.5 reverse split of our common stock, which became effective on September 12, 2013.
-The percentage of beneficial ownership after this offering in the table below is based on 19,164,469 shares of common stock to be outstanding after this offering and gives effect to (i) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,229,590 shares of common stock, (ii) the conversion of an aggregate of approximately \$21.0 million in principal and accrued interest outstanding on our 2013 Notes upon the completion of this offering into an aggregate of 3,499,319 shares of our common stock, based on the initial public offering price of \$6.00 per share, and assuming we repay in cash approximately \$2.8 million in outstanding principal and accrued interest under the convertible promissory notes issued in August 2013 in lieu of the issuance of 470,252 shares of common stock upon the conversion of such notes, which, if issued, would cause the holders of such notes, together with their affiliates and related parties, to beneficially own 15% or more of our outstanding shares of common stock immediately following this offering and (iii) the issuance of an aggregate of 403,841 shares of our common stock pursuant to the redemption of exchangeable shares of Fate Canada as described in "Description of Capital Stock-Exchangeable Shares in Canadian Subsidiary."
+The percentage of beneficial ownership after this offering in the table below is based on 19,059,288 shares of common stock to be outstanding after this offering and gives effect to (i) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,229,590 shares of common stock, (ii) the conversion of an aggregate of approximately \$23.7 million in principal and accrued interest outstanding on our 2013 Notes upon the completion of this offering into an aggregate of 3,394,138 shares of our common stock, assuming an initial public offering price of \$7.00 per share (the midpoint of the price range set forth on the cover of this prospectus) and that the offering is completed on October 4, 2013, and assuming we repay in cash approximately \$0.1 million in outstanding principal and accrued interest under the convertible promissory notes issued in August 2013 in lieu of the issuance of 8,351 shares of common stock upon the conversion of such notes, which, if issued, would cause the holders of such notes, together with their affiliates and related parties, to beneficially own 15% or more of our outstanding shares of common stock immediately following this offering and (iii) the issuance of an aggregate of 403,841 shares of our common stock pursuant to the redemption of exchangeable shares of Fate Canada as described in "Description of Capital Stock-Exchangeable Shares in Canadian Subsidiary."
 The information in the table below assumes no exercise of the underwriters' option to purchase additional shares.
 Options to purchase shares of common stock that are exercisable within 60 days of August 15, 2013 are deemed to be beneficially owned by the persons holding these options for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.
-Shares beneficially owned include restricted shares of common stock acquired upon any early exercise of stock options granted under our 2007 Plan.
+Shares beneficially owned include restricted shares of common stock acquired upon any early exercise of stock options granted under our 2007